-Requirements Tables are spreadsheet like views that can be created using a SQL statement to select requirements (or any other elements) based on a select statement which effectively filters out a particular group of requirements.
-For example a table could be used to display all the requirements related to the power subsystem that are approved and are of high priority or for the decomposition of performance requirements.
+Requirements Tables are views resembling spreadsheets that can be created using a SQL statement to select Requirements (or any other elements) based on a select statement, which effectively filters out a particular group of Requirements.
+For example, a table could be used to display all Requirements related to the power subsystem that are approved and are of high priority or for the decomposition of performance requirements.
 Any number of tables can be created and they are refreshed dynamically as underlying properties are updated in the repository.
-This provides more flexibility than the list view because of the ability to select a group of requirements from anywhere in the repository based on specified criteria.
+This provides more flexibility than the List view because of the ability to select a group of Requirements from anywhere in the repository based on specified criteria.

 De Decomposition of Performance Requirement ID NAME TEXT 2 Performance The Hybrid SUV shall have the braking, acceleration, and off-road capability of a typical SU 2.1 Braking The Hybrid SUV shall have the braking capability of a typical SUV.
 2.2 FuelEconomy The Hybrid SUV shall have dramatically better fuel economy than a typical SUV.
 2.3 OffRoadCapability The Hybrid SUV shall have the off-road capability of a typical SUV.
-2.4 Acceleration The Hybrid SUV shall have the acceleration of a typical SUV.
+2 4 Acceleration The Hybrid SUV shall have the acceleration of a typical SUV.